-Follow our handy step-by-step guide of how to paint a staircase, using specialist floor paint.
+Follow our handy step-by-step DIY and decorating guide of how to paint a staircase, using specialist floor paint, to give your own lobby a new lease of life with a splash of colour.

-This may sound silly, but it can be easy to be caught out…start at the top and work your way down.
+- Paint in order, so start at the top and work your way down.
 Or vice versa depending on where you want to finish, you don’t want to get stuck on the wrong floor.
+This may sound obvious, but it can be easy to get caught out.

 What you’ll need